Sea level rise in Venice: Economic consequences

-The MOSE system (Modulo Sperimentale Elettromeccanico), a series of mobile gates designed to protect the Venetian lagoon from high tides, represents a significant financial undertaking for Venice.
-The cost of the MOSE system has already exceeded €6 billion, reflecting the substantial investment required to safeguard the city from rising sea levels.
-Despite its high cost, the benefits of the MOSE system are expected to outweigh the expenses, as it provides crucial protection against flooding.
-However, the operation and maintenance of MOSE are expensive, adding to the financial burden on the city.
+The MOSE system (Modulo Sperimentale Elettromeccanico) is a series of mobile gates designed to protect Venice and its lagoon from high tides.
+The cost of the MOSE system has exceeded €6 billion.
+The benefits of the MOSE system are expected to outweigh the expenses, as it has provided protection against flooding.
+The operation and maintenance of MOSE are expensive, adding a perpetual financial burden onto the city.

 The implementation of the MOSE system also incurs direct costs on ship traffic, ranging from €348,000 to €1.3 million, due to longer wait times for harbor access.
 While these costs impact port activities, they are considered minor compared to the broader benefits the system provides to the city.